Tornado Season 2020 Is Upon Us

 The worst storms in Kansas, Oklahoma, and Tornado alley occur when warm moist winds from the Gulf of Mexico move northward to collide with cool dry jet stream winds from the Great Plains moving south and eastward.

 Forecast for 2020 Tornado Season

-It could be a bad spring and summer ahead for severe weather.
+The experts are suggesting the summer ahead for severe weather, including hail storms, Tornados, and even Hurricanes.
 AccuWeather forecasts a normal to slightly above-normal number of tornadoes in 2020.
-They believe about 1,350 to 1,450 tornados will hit this year, about 5% to 155 more than the annual average.
+They believe about 1,350 to 1,450 tornados will hit this year, about 5% more than the annual average.

 Tennessee Tornado 2020

 The deadly EF4 Tornado of 2013 in Oklahoma brought 200 mph winds to wipe neighborhoods away and killing dozens.

 Check anytime of day for the 7 day forecast for Los Angeles,.
 See your San Diego weather forecast, San Francisco weather forecast, Seattle weather forecast, Boston weather forecast, New York weather forecast, Chicago weather forecast, Dallas weather forecast, Tampa weather forecast, Philadelphia weather forecast, Vancouver weather forecast, Toronto weather forecast, Miami weather outlook, and the outlook for other US Cities.